-Leader in Warehouse Robotics recognized as one of the fastest-growing private companies headquartered in Massachusetts
+Leader in Warehouse Robotics recognized as the #1 fastest-growing private company headquartered in Massachusetts

 Locus Robotics, the industry leader in autonomous mobile robots (AMR) for fulfillment warehouses, today announced its inclusion in Boston Business Journal’s 2021 Fast 50, representing the 50 fastest-growing private companies based in Massachusetts.
 Locus’s inclusion in the BBJ Fast 50 follows their recent Series E funding in February, and coincides with the company’s attaining an industry-first, 400M “picks” milestone this month.